 |Prices and ordering information are at the bottom

-First, what Investing Models Are:
+What Investing Models Are:

 You may know it as: Managing Managers, Composites, Composite Portfolios, Asset Allocation Funds, or Fund of Funds (FoF).
 Other variations are in the text below.
 They're all the same thing, regardless of how the words are mixed up.

-In this case, investment portfolios that actual people own in the Real World look and act like the master investment portfolio models.
-So if there's $1B of assets in a master model, and you own $25,000 of it, then you'd have something tiny that looked, and acted, just like the real thing.
-This way you're able to get similar results of the whole pie, just by owning a tiny slice.
+In this case, investment portfolios that actual investors own in the Real World look and act like the master investment portfolio models.
+So if there's $1B of assets in a master model, and you own $100,000 of it, then you'd have something small that looked, and acted, just like the real thing.
+This way you're able to get similar results of the whole pie, just by owning a slice.

 The results will never be exactly the same, just similar.
-The only way someone would own an exact investing model is if they initially bought all of the investment vehicles in the exact amounts, on the first trading day, the trades all magically settled the same day, all distributions were reinvested, they never made another trade other than the quarterly rebalancing and investment switches that occurred in the master model (and all of these trades settled on the same day), never put new money in, never paid taxes on it, and never redeemed shares.
+The only way an investor would own an exact investing model is if they initially bought all of the investment vehicles in the exact amounts, on the first trading day, the trades all settled the same day, all distributions were reinvested, they never made another trade other than the quarterly rebalancing and investment switches that occurred in the master model (and all of these trades settled on the same day), never put new money in, never paid taxes on it, and never redeemed shares.

 Even though they are not real, model investment portfolios are very popular and helpful to get the point across.
-For financial advisers, they're the oldest and most-commonly-used standardized method of showing what actual investment portfolios would look like in terms of funding vehicles, risk, asset class mix, income yields, and what historical performance has been.
+For financial advisers, they're the oldest and most-commonly-used standardized method of showing what actual investment portfolios would look like in terms of funding vehicles, risk, asset class mix, income yields, and what the historical performance has been.